shayyah/webrtctest/docs/easyrtc_server_ice.md

 It is estimated that 85-90% of connections do not require TURN, however that still leaves a significant percentage which does require it.

-Note: the example code fragments below are intended to be put in your server_example.js file.
-They run on the server side, not the client side.

 TURN Details:
 -------------